contrioak/houdini-quill/README.md

 1. **Setting Up:**

    - You'll need some cool Python libraries like `streamlit`, `langchain`, and `PyPDF2`.
 Install them with `pip install streamlit langchain PyPDF2`.
-   - For the PDF Genie, you'll also need a Google Cloud AI Platform key ([https://ai.google.dev/gemini-api/docs/api-key])).
+   - For the PDF Genie, you'll also need a Google Cloud AI Platform key ([https://ai.google.dev/gemini-api/docs/api-key]).

 2. **Running the Project:**

    - Save the provided code as a Python file (e.g., `app.py`).
-   - Create a virtual environment using `python3 -m venv venv`
+   - Create a virtual environment using `python -m venv venv`
    - Activate the environment
+   - Install the requirements : `pip install -r requirements.txt`
+   - Setup the environment variables i.e. API keys etc.
    - Open a terminal, navigate to the file's location, and run:
      ```bash
      streamlit run app.py